Stanxnz/Exam-unit-3/README.md

 This seems to be a valid way to show a secret message, which it indeed is.
 The sentence spells S_I_L_V_E_R!!
 Ok for some reason submitting silver does not work, although I feel like this has to be the answer.
 I will try different names.
 I just realised I might be submitting my answers wrong, let me fix that.
-Yes this was indeed the problem, becaus I started with using the same coding as last time I ended up having a lot of code that was not needed becaus I have a better answer submission code then last time.
+Yes this was indeed the problem, because I started with using the same coding as last time I ended up having a lot of code that was not needed because I have a better answer submission code then last time.

+Just realised I need to solve the challenges using code instead of using my human brain that did it without all the hassle...
+Time for braindead coding!

+fixed it all, now it says I submitted the wrong answer but it stills provide me with the next challenge as if I presented the correct answer.
+No clue why this would happen but I guess it means I can still just go to the next challenge.

+Think the first answer is not translated correctly because it does not give me the second challenge, should be fixable.
+It is adding spacing between the metals which is not how to answer is supposed to be shaped.
+I will need to make a new function that removes the spacing.
+I console.log the answer and it seems to be submitted correctly.
+I have no clue what is going wrong.
+Highly debating going to the version where I just submitted answers just so I can atleast deliver a working code.
+Sorry Simonsen, but I already did the challenge it is just that the stupid program has decided to not accept it anymore.

+Yea I do not care about my grade atp, will go back to the working version.
+Before I do that, will try and figure out why it is only asking me to solve the second challenge.

 Third challenge,